 - Time to fill open requisitions

-- Number of candidates per hire
+- Cost per hire

-- Number of interviews per hire
+- Number of candidates/interviews per hire

 - Worker productivity